-Changes in deferred tax liabilities on temporary differences recognized in profit or loss amount to EUR 77k (2009: EUR 542k).
+Changes in deferred tax liabilities on temporary differences recognized in profit or loss amount to EUR -83k (2010: EUR 77k).
 The change in deferred tax assets on temporary differences is recognized in profit or loss.

 Deferred tax assets and liabilities are netted if the company has the legally enforceable right to set off current tax assets against current tax liabilities and if they relate to the same tax authorities and the same taxable entity.
-As a result, deferred tax assets of EUR 113k (2009: EUR 308k) and deferred tax liabilities of EUR 0k (2009: EUR 21k) were recognized in the balance sheet.
+As a result, deferred tax assets of EUR 368k (2010: EUR 113k) and deferred tax liabilities of EUR 0k (2010: EUR 0k) were recognized in the balance sheet.

-Deferred tax assets of EUR 0k (2009: EUR 292k) on tax losses are recognized for companies with a history of losses.
+Deferred tax assets of EUR 287k (2010: EUR 0k) on tax losses are recognized for companies with a history of losses because the unused tax losses can also be used by other profitable group companies under the joint taxation regime in Denmark.

-No deferred tax liabilities were recognized as of December 31, 2010 (2009: nil) for taxes on non-distributed profits of subsidiaries, because the Group has decided that the profits of its subsidiaries that have not been distributed will not be distributed in the foreseeable future.
+No deferred tax liabilities were recognized as of December 31, 2011 (2010: nil) for taxes on non-distributed profits of subsidiaries.
 If deferred taxes were to be recognized for these temporary differences, only the source tax rates applicable in each case, where appropriate taking into account the German tax of 5 percent of the distributed dividends, would have to be applied for the computation.
-The calculation of these deferred taxes, which have been ignored, would be associated with unreasonable cost and effort.

 ad pepper media International N.V. has its tax domicile in Germany.
-The reconciliation between expected income tax expense and actual income tax expense based on the German statutory tax rate (combined corporate income tax and trade tax on income) of 31.47 percent (2009: 31.47 percent) is as follows:
+The reconciliation between expected income tax expense and actual income tax expense based on the German statutory tax rate (combined corporate income tax and trade tax on income) of 31.47 percent (2010: 31.47 percent) is as follows: